Pleasure Versatility Challenge

 The American Quarter Horse receives wide acclamation as the most versatile breed in the world.
 Undeniably, two of the most important disciplines of the American Quarter Horse are conformation and western pleasure.
 Two highly sought after talents of an all-around horse are the ability to change leads and navigate trail poles.
 Blend these four components into an event and you have the Pleasure Versatility Challenge.
 The event will highlight a well-conformed, athletic western pleasure horse, with a solid base of proper training, that has the potential to transition and become world-caliber in a number of classes – eventually reaching the level of the highest performing AQHA all-around horses.

-Open to 3-year-olds of 2019.
-The order of “go” will be determined by draw the evening before the Pleasure Versatility Challenge.
+Open to 3-year-old American Quarter Horses, the order of “go” will be determined by draw before the Pleasure Versatility Challenge.

 Horses are shown, sequentially, in three classes: 1) versatility pattern to count 40 percent, followed by 2) western pleasure to count 40 percent, and finishing with 3) conformation to count 20 percent.
 Prior to exiting the arena after completion of the versatility pattern, exhibitors will be required to dismount.
 All exhibitors will be able to mount after the final horse has completed the versatility pattern.
 Horses remain in the make-up ring, or show pen, for the duration of the event.
 Horse must show in all classes to receive final placings.
 The same exhibitor must show the same horse in all classes.

 These classes will highlight form to function, conformation, trainability, quality of movement and performance using traditional AQHA class rules.
-A unique set of four (4) judges will determine placings in all classes, with no overlap in judges.
+A unique set of four four judges will determine placings in each class, with no overlap in judges.
 All judges will be sequestered until completion of their judging responsibilities.
 The low judge’s score of each exhibitor will be dropped in all three classes, thereby rewarding excellence.
 Placings will NOT be announced, or made known to any judge, until the event has been completed.

-- Promote a Lucas Oil AQHA World Championship Show entertainment value event for spectators;
+- Promote a Farnam AQHA World Championship Show entertainment value event for spectators.

 - Promote an event that is beneficial to the horse industry.